Practical Deep LearningHands-on course on deep learning training and inference for engineers

 This course is not for professional mathematicians or machine learning researchers.
 It is for programmers and implementers.

 Attendees should be experienced and competent in at least one object-oriented programming language (e.g. Python, Ruby, C++, C#, Java, or SystemVerilog).
-Candidates who are unfamiliar with object-oriented programming may still attend if they are very confident of their programming skills.
+Prior programming experience with Python would be useful but is not required.

 Attendees should be familiar with the following mathematical concepts:

-- Continuous functions of one or more variables, linear and non-linear functions, exponential functions
+- Continuous functions of one or more variable, linear and non-linear functions, exponential functions

 - Very basic differential calculus - derivatives and partial derivatives